Skip to main content

 6. Open this project in your preferred code editor.

-7. Run mvn spring-boot:run in your terminal to confirm your Spring project builds.
+7. From within the extracted directory, run mvn spring-boot:run in your terminal to confirm your Spring project builds.

 8. (Optional) Run git init if you'd like to commit milestones along the way, and add a .gitignore file containing target/ to ignore build artifacts.